sonodar/aws-ssm-env-ruby/README.md

 ## Quick Start

-It is necessary to register the parameters in `AWS EC2 Parameter Store` in advance.
+First of all, register the parameters in `AWS EC2 Parameter Store`.

 ```shell
 # ex) register /myservice/staging/RDS_PASSWORD with SecureString